jackleekopij/Signal_processing/Control_bootcamp/README.md

 # Kalman filters
 Kalman filters are an example of feedback control, where the K feedback value for the feedback system (A-Bk)X is the Kalman gain value.

+Kalman filters provide a methodology for state estimation and are known as linear state estimation.
+State estimation is allows a subset of the control parameters to be measured but can form a prediction of the entire state space.

 # Difference equations
 Difference equations = discrete
 Differential equations = equations